cipriantarta/django-logging/README.rst

 master
 ------

+ - bug fixing
- - added support for query logging when using multiple database connections
+ - added support for query logging when using multiple database
+ - added database alias for sql logs if multiple databases are used
+ - added plain dict logging support

 1.3 [2015-12-13]
 ----------------